 Welcome to the Rural Development and Natural Resource Management Programme

 The Programme runs for two years and attracts students worldwide.
-It offers students learning, knowledge and skills which can be used to understand and address rural development and natural resource management issues in the global South and North.
+It offers students learning, knowledge and skills which can be used to understand and address rural development issues in the global South and North.
 Rural development depends on a multitude of socio-cultural, economic, health, political and agro-ecological determinants.
 Understanding this complexity requires trans-disciplinary analyses which students learn in the Programme.
 The Programme focuses on interconnections between rural development, natural resource management and social organization as well as rural-urban linkages and strategies for sustainable livelihoods.

+The introductory course is followed by courses on sustainable natural resource management, conflict, democracy, facilitation, global food systems and food security, during the first year of the Programme.
 In the second year, the Programme offers courses on how to theorize rural development and on research methods.
-These courses aim to broaden the students’ understandings of social science theory and prepare the students for carrying out individual research for their master theses.
+These courses aim to broaden the students’ understandings of social science theory and prepare them for carrying out individual research for their master theses.

-To facilitate students’ learning, the experience and expertise of the faculty at SLU, and external lecturers of international repute, is enlisted with the aim to provide broad experience and understandings of rural change and natural resource management issues.
+To facilitate students’ learning, the experience and expertise of the faculty at SLU, and external lecturers of international repute, are enlisted with the aim to provide broad experience and understandings of rural change and natural resource management issues.